 I met Shiprock and Anchordog about ten years ago by chance, while I was in college.
 I was on break at work and was getting a bite to eat when I saw two dogs and asked to pet them.

 The dogs were accompanied by a man named Kiini.
-He told me all about how he found Shiprock and Anchordog in the Southwest desert on the Navajo reservation and took them in.
+He told me all about how he found Shiprock and Anchordog in the Southwest desert on a Navajo reservation and took them in.
 Shiprock is named after the sacred Navajo monument, and Anchordog is the anchor that holds the group together.

 After hearing their story from their human companion, they stayed in my head.
 I began writing and singing about the dogs' adventures.
 I wanted to create a series of musicals, like a set of storybooks.

 Kiini knows about the project and is very pleased with it, and has stated that the energy of the dogs is flowing through our music.
 He has attended our live performances and has even brought Shiprock and Anchordog, the real dogs themselves, to see several shows!

 A timeline of the Shiprock & Anchordog project shows that we've had a lot of collaborators.
 We like to get as many people involved as possible, and since the project is multimedia, there are a lot of ways to take part.